Voice Analyser Vision

 - Beth Aggett - singer, composer, arranger and teacher, who constantly helps me with feedback and ideation

-- Dominika Zawada - singer, actress and coach helping with dog-fooding the pitch training page and sharing actionable thoughts
+- Dominika Zawada - singer, actress and coach helping with dog-fooding pitch training and sharing actionable thoughts